Congratulations on taking the first step to having your child baptized!

 Yes!
 Parents are to be properly prepared to live out the commitment they are making (i.e., to raise their Child in the Catholic faith) and to be able to celebrate the Sacrament of Baptism with a greater understanding as to its impact, beauty, significance and nature.
 Therefore, Parents by necessity are required to attend a Baptismal Preparation Class before their Child can be baptized.
 Unless there is a dire emergency or grave cause, this obligation cannot otherwise be exempted.

 Yes!
 The role of the Godfather and/or Godmother (as the sponsor of a baptized Child) is extremely important in the Christian formation of the Child.
-However, contrary to popular belief, the Church does not ask the Parents to provide both a Godfather and a Godmother.
-In actual fact, the Church requires only ONE SPONSOR, be it a Godfather or Godmother, in so far as possible.
-Yet, the Church allows there to be a maximum of two sponsors (one man and one woman).
-In any case, every sponsor (either Godfather or Godmother or both) must be prepared to fulfill their function in the Baptismal Rite, and to help the Parents in their duty to raise the Child in the practice of the Catholic faith.
-Consequently, Saint Clement requires every sponsor to attend a Baptismal Preparation Class, either at our parish or at their own parish.
+Every sponsor (either Godfather or Godmother or both) must be prepared to fulfill their function in the Baptismal Rite, and to help the Parents in their duty to raise the Child in the practice of the Catholic faith.
+Consequently, St. Clement requires every sponsor to attend a Baptismal Preparation Class, either at our parish or at their own parish.

 No, only a practicing Catholic who meets the requirements below can be a Godparent (sponsor).
-The details of who can or cannot be a Godparent is an important topic.
-If you have any questions, please bring them up at your Initial Interview with the Priest or Deacon.
+If you have any questions, please bring them up at your Initial Interview with the Priest.
 Requirements to be a Godparent :Must be at least 18 yrs. old; have the aptitude and intention of fulfilling their role to assist the Parents in helping the baptized Child lead a Christian life; and have celebrated their First Communion, Confirmation, and not be subject to a canonical penalty.

-9. If the chosen Godparents (sponsors) are not validly married in the Catholic Church, can they still be the Child’s Godparents (sponsors)?
+6. If the chosen Godparents are not married in the Catholic Church, can they still be the Child’s Godparents (sponsors)?

 - The original Birth Certificate of the Child (if the Child has been born).